 architecture.
 And the fast interpreter is written in assembler and

 must be ported, too.
 This is quite an undertaking.

 The install documentation shows the supported

-architectures.
-Other architectures will follow based on sufficient user
+Other architectures may follow based on sufficient user demand and